What Is an IT Project Manager? And How to Become One

 Gain experience in the field.
 IT project managers can get their start doing hands-on work in IT and working their way up to being project managers.
 If you're in an IT position hoping to take this route, sharpen your leadership and management skills.
 It might help to approach your manager and state your interest in project management as well.

 Start in a project support role.
-If you don’t have a technical background, starting in a project support role for an IT team, like project coordinator or programme associate, can help you break into the field.
+If you don't have a technical background, starting in a project support role for an IT team, such as a project coordinator or program associate, can help you break into the field.

 Get a certification.
 Build up your knowledge and credentials by getting a certification.
-The Project Management Professional (PMP) and Scrum Master certifications are often requested in job descriptions.
-If you’re looking for an IT certification to boost your technical credentials, the CompTIA ITF+ can be useful—it covers all IT foundations and is designed for non-technical professionals.
+The Project Management Professional (PMP) and Scrum master certifications are often requested in job descriptions.
+If you're looking for an IT certification to boost your technical credentials, the CompTIA ITF+ can be useful—it's comprehensive, covers all IT foundations, and is designed for non-technical professionals.

-Your resume should lean heavily on your project management and IT experience.
-What were you tasked to do, and what impact did you have?
-What technical concepts are you familiar with, and what skills can you offer?

-If you land an interview, congratulate yourself.
-You can get started on preparing by practising your responses to some common interview questions.

 professional certificate